xxyzzzq/quex/trunk/doc/source-old/invocation/command-line/options.rst

 .. describe:: 10

-    Warning if there is no 'on_codec_error' handler while a codec different from Unicode is used.
+    Warning if there is no 'on_encoding_error' handler while a encoding different from Unicode is used.